andrew4328/steer.lm/README.md

 Large cardinality permutations start to get noisy, so "all positive" and "all negative" are really the only good high-cardinality steers, hopefully relying on some semantic pattern in how the original dimensions are defined.

-For meta analyses and transparency each personality also comes with a verbose "meta" instruction that will attempt to document it's thought process by referencing color coded personality attributes that influence its thought process.
+For meta analyses and transparency each personality also comes with a verbose "meta" alternative that will attempt to document it's thought process by referencing color coded personality attributes that influence its thought process.

 ### [Tabula Rasa with Meta](https://github.com/andrew4328/steer.lm/blob/main/tabula_rasa_with_meta.md)